jfields4733/Jordan/-2VoltageControlledBuffer/README.md

 #### Synthesis Schematic Screen shot

 #### Implementation Device screen shot zoomed in on something interesting

+*Zoom in on a pull down resistor*

 #### Testing